 - A fixed penalty notice of £300

-- An IN10 driving conviction (driving uninsured) with six penalty points on your licence, or possible driving ban
+- An IN10 driving conviction (driving uninsured) with six penalty points on your licence, or a possible driving ban

 - You must buy an additional policy that will release your car from an impound

 - You will be financially liable for any damages you cause while driving uninsured.
 This includes compensation for any injuries and medical treatment accumulated during this time